Blue Rose Tattoos

 A black rose with a blue rose tattoo often symbolizes the mixed emotions of grief and sorrow with the unreachable feeling of a lost loved one.

 Pink roses are linked with innocence, first loves, friendship, gentleness, and healing.

 A pink and blue rose tattoo often is a tribute to first loves, with the pink rose representing the female and the blue a male.

 - Red & Blue Rose Tattoos

-Although red roses are most widely known as a symbol of love and romance, they also indicate sacrifice.
+Although red rose tattoos are most widely known as a symbol of love and romance, they also indicate sacrifice.

-A red and blue rose together may indicate passion and deep desire for something seemingly impossible.
+A red and blue rose tattoo together may indicate passion and a deep desire for something seemingly impossible.

 - Tribal Blue Rose Tattoos

 A tribal rose incorporates linear, long designs that look incredible on any gender.

 Although usually done with black ink, a blue tribal rose is a method of incorporating a striking, bold tribal tattoo design with the classic, timeless rose.